VC-APAC/tech.vcapac.net/jobs/tech-lead-java.md

 ## What will you be doing?

 * Design, implement and maintain Java based backend services
-* Mentor and lead a tribe of 5 people
+* Mentor and lead a squad of 5 people
 * Take accountability for estimates and project delivery
 * Work with other teams, including front-end, product, and design, to ensure integration and consistency
 * Participate in code reviews, and code clean up